OctopusDeploy/docs/docs/security/hardening-octopus.md

 ### Disable weak TLS protocols {#disable-weak-tls-protocols}

 All communication between Octopus Server and Tentacles is performed over a secure ([TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security)) connection.
-Both Server and Tentacle rely on the host OS for the available TLS version to use when establishing a secure TLS connection when communicating.
+Since both Server and Tentacle rely on the host OS for the available TLS version to use when establishing a secure TLS connection when communicating, you can harden the available TLS implementation.

-It's possible to disable older, weaker versions of SSL and TLS.
-This can be done on your Octopus Server as well as both [deployment targets](/docs/infrastructure/index.md) and any [workers](/docs/infrastructure/workers/index.md) you have.

 !include <security-disclaimer>